Triston Casas Preview, Player Props: Red Sox vs. Royals

-On Friday, Triston Casas (.500 on-base percentage in past 10 games, 134 points above season-long percentage) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+Triston Casas -- with a slugging percentage of .563 in his past 10 games, including one home run -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Alec Marsh on the hill, on September 2 at 7:10 PM ET.

-In his most recent game, he strung together three hits (going 3-for-4 with a double) against the Astros.
+In his most recent game he had a one-hit showing (1-for-4) against the Royals.

 Triston Casas Game Info & Props vs. the Royals